Ezinnem/cryptApp/README.md

-# Getting Started with CryptApp
+# CryptApp

-This CryptApp project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A React website for viewing the differen

 ## Descripton: